Reckonist/Hello-world/README.md

 # Hello-world
 It‘s Ken's first repository created on Github
-Ken wants to know the world better,that why he comes to the world.
+Ken wants to know the world better,that's why he comes to the world.